Adaptive Schmitt trigger tames unruly signals

 Hysteresis adjustment is accomplished by operational transconductance amp (OTA) U7.
 This chip (originally a 3080, but a more modern part like the LM13700 should work too) basically multiplies its differential input voltage by the unipolar bias current (the arrow input) to derive its output current.
 In this case, by saturating the input (0.7V is enough), the OTA acts more like a polarity reversal switch, which mirrors the bias current to the output, either sourcing or sinking depending on the differential input polarity.
 The output current develops a voltage across R13 which adds to or subtracts from the input signal depending on the circuit's digital output, thus providing hysteresis.

-U5 implements a differential-input current-to-voltage converter for driving the OTA's bias input (which is internally referenced to the negative supply rail).
+U5 implements a differential-input voltage-to-current converter (VCCS) for driving the OTA's bias input (which is internally referenced to the negative supply rail).

 U6, the final output comparator, compares the input signal ± hysteresis to either the LPF'd midway point between the signal peaks (jumper "A"), or to a low-passed version of the signal itself (jumper "B").
 This is chosen based on your signal's characteristics; I found "A" worked best in my application.

 The trimmer, R4, sets the quiescent hysteresis and compensates for any amp offsets.
 D6 puts U7's bias input within the output range of the op-amps I used, and could be removed or modified depending on your op-amps & OTA.
 Supplies are assumed to be clean & stable.

 The astute reader will ask why I didn't do the obvious, and use an OTA in place of the U5 VCCS circuit.
 Unfortunately, 30 years after the fact, I'm not quite sure.
 There may have been a reason.

 Is this circuit still useful today?
 I'll claim it is, though like many such circuits, a microcontroller could do a good job too.
 Take your pick.